promotedai/promoted-event-logger-ts/README.md

 When you want to undo, use `npm unlink` in `promoted-event-logger-ts` and `npm unlink promoted-event-logger-ts` in the client directory.

+## Deploy

+We use a GitHub action that runs semantic-release to determine how to update versions.
+Just do a normal code review and this should work.
+Depending on the message prefixes (e.g. `feat: `, `fix: `, `clean: `, `docs: `), it'll update the version appropriately.

 # Resources

 The base of this repository is a combination of the following repos: